2027 Program Grants:

 Program Grant – are annual grants that are directed to support specific programs that meet FEC priorities.
 Programs must have a definitive plan with measurable outcomes and must have an operational plan that demonstrates potential for success.

-- Applications available on-line beginning December 5, 2022.
+- Applications available online beginning August 3, 2026.

 - An application received after the deadline will be ineligible for funding.